-When electroplating, a plated metal or other insoluble material is used as the anode.
-The workpiece to be plated is used as a cathode.
+In the electroplating process, the plated metal or other insoluble material is the anode.
+The workpiece is used as a cathode.
 The cation of the plated metal is reduced on the surface of the workpiece to be plated to form a coating.
 In order to eliminate the interference of other cations, the plating layer is uniform and firm, and a solution containing a plating metal cation is required as a plating solution.
 In order to keep the concentration of the plated metal cations unchanged.

 There are many aspects of electroplating applications, and the basic applications are three categories.
 That is, protective applications, decorative applications, and functional applications.

 (1) Anti-corrosion.
 A metal layer is plated with a metal that is more resistant to corrosion than the metal itself.
 For example, a galvanized sheet is a layer of zinc plated on the iron plate.
 Improve the corrosion resistance of iron plates; there is also the plating of cadmium.
 It is also a widely used corrosion resistant coating.
 For example, the wheel rim of a bicycle is such a process; there is also nickel plating and the like.

 (2) Decoration.
 Many of the metal parts we use every day look very bright.
 In fact, the surface is coated with a layer of nickel.
 Such as the bathroom faucets we bought, door handles and so on.
 For example, gold plating, some fake gold surface is coated with a layer of gold or copper.

 (3) Performance.
 Some materials have no special properties, and plating on the material indicates the formation of a coating with this property.
 These materials have this special property.
 As we know, plastic is not electrically conductive, but some special requirements require plastic to conduct electricity.
 A special process is then used to coat the surface of the plastic with a layer of conductive metal.
 This plastic has electrical conductivity.